onlyquake/xonotic-wiki/Powerups.md

 ![](http://pics.nexuizninjaz.com/images/suftloljmy2uaj2p2mrv.jpg)

 Strength increases the damage you deal by a factor of 3.
 The force/knockback that attacks cause is also greatly increased.

+The damage and knockback you can deal to yourself is only increased by a factor of 1.5.